Marcelarojasss/FlappyFish/README.md

-# 🐟 FlappyFish
+# FlappyFish

-FlappyFish is a Unity-based game inspired by the classic Flappy Bird — but with a fishy twist!
+FlappyFish is a Unity-based game inspired by the classic Flappy Bird but with a fishy twist!
 Swim through pipes, dodge obstacles, and try not to *flop*.
 Built entirely in C# using Unity Engine.

 ## 🎮 Gameplay

-You play as a flying fish trying to navigate through underwater pipes.
-The game tests your reflexes and timing — and it gets harder the longer you survive.
+You play as a fish trying to navigate through underwater pipes.
+The game tests your reflexes and timing and it gets harder the longer you survive.

 - 🖱️ **Click (or spacebar)** to make the fish jump
 - 🧱 Avoid hitting the pipes or falling